MPHimperial/mphimperial.github.io/index.md

 # Essential Preparation Prior to your G/MPH Course.

-So that you can engage with our fast course from day one, we ask you to install R onto your computer before your G/MPH course starts.
-Current students ask us to emphasise the value of further preparation for your statistics module, since we cater for students who have little prior knowledge and some who have extensive prior knowledge.
-We teach from the absolute basics, at a fast pace.
-If you have not studied statistics before, or our rusty, some preparation is of great value in helping you thrive, in this fast paced course.
+So you may engage effectively with our fast paced statistics module from day one, we ask you to install R onto your computer before your G/MPH course starts.
+Current students ask us to emphasise the value of further preparation for your statistics module, since we cater for students with a range of levels of prior knowledge and experiences.
+We teach from the absolute basics, but at a fast pace.
+If you have not studied statistics before, or are rusty, some preparation is of great value in helping you thrive, and make the most of this fast-paced course.

 ## Table of Contents
 1. [General Advice](#general_advice)